 Building or renovating your home

-Building a new home or having major renovations, repairs or alterations done is a huge commitment and it is important that you understand contractual your rights and responsibilities.
-This page includes a video that details the building process and is available with translated captions.
+Building or having major renovations, repairs or alterations done to your home is a big commitment.
+It is important that you understand your rights and responsibilities if entering a contract for home building work.

 Last updated: